Symposia

 Annika Kukkonen, Education Manager, Helsinki Philharmonic Orchestra

-In this series of presentations, MEP Group members and other experts will provide insights into new developments in their countries and/or organisations and outline what makes these innovations unique, and the impact are they designed to have.
-They will also highlight why these innovations are relevant to policymakers, and how can they influence policies, including funding policies, in different contexts.
+In this series of presentations, MEP Group members and other experts provided insights into new developments in their countries and/or organisations and outlined what makes these innovations unique, and the impact are they designed to have.
+They also highlighted why these innovations are relevant to policymakers, and how can they influence policies, including funding policies, in different contexts.

 Part 1: